pen-lang/pen/doc/src/guides/testing.md

 ## Writing tests

 You can write tests as _test_ functions in _test_ modules.
 All modules with `.test.pen` file extensions are test modules.
 All public functions in test modules are test functions.
+The test functions need to have a type of `\() none | error`.
 A `pen test` command described later runs the test functions as tests.

 For example, to test a `Foo` function in a `Foo.pen` module, write a `Foo.test.pen` test module with the following contents.